Sebi Mitchell, Credit Cards Moderator

-The Chase credit card limit could be as low as $500 or as high as $15,000+, depending on the card and your overall creditworthiness.
-One of the Chase credit cards with the highest starting limit is the Chase Sapphire Reserve®, which has a minimum credit limit of $10,000.
-Chase Freedom Flex℠ is one of Chase’s credit cards with the lowest credit limit minimum, at $500.
+The starting Chase credit card credit limit varies by card and it could be as low as $500 or as high as $35,000+, depending on the card and your overall credit standing.
+The issuer, though, only discloses the minimum credit limits for each of their cards.
+One of the Chase credit cards with the highest starting limit is the Chase Sapphire Reserve® Card, which has a minimum credit limit of $10,000.
+The Chase Freedom Flex℠ card’s minimum credit limit, on the other hand, is one of the lowest Chase offers, at $500.

-For certain cards, Chase will approve you for either a Signature or Platinum account.
-Platinum accounts have lower starting limits than Signature, so applicants with lower credit scores who are approved will get a Platinum account.
-All individuals approved for Signature accounts should receive a credit limit of at least $5,000.
+For certain cards, Chase will approve you for either a Signature or Platinum account, depending on your overall credit standing.
+Platinum accounts have lower starting limits than Signature cards.
+All individuals approved for Signature accounts typically receive a credit limit of at least $5,000.

 Chase Credit Card Starting Limits

 - Chase Sapphire Reserve®: $10,000

 - Chase Sapphire Preferred® Card: $5,000